wuxueqian14/wuxueqian14/README.md

 Welcome to my page!

-I'm Ryan, developer from 🇨🇳 China.
+I'm Ryan, a graduate student.

 - 🔭 I’m currently studying on SWJTU.
 - 🌱 I’m currently learning CS and Back-end development.
-- 😄 I'm interested in C++/Python/Swift.
+- 😄 I'm interested in database and storage.
 - 📫 How to reach me: raynwxq@outlook.com.